-Transition words are those simple expressions that can help link other phrases, words, and sentences to create cohesiveness.
-They help in ensuring that relationships are clear throughout the text.
-In English, transition words and conjunctions are classified differently.
-However, If you have looked at this topic before, You might have found that in most Korean learners’ resources, Korean transition words are also called Korean conjunctions.
+Transition words are simple expressions that help link phrases, words, and sentences to create cohesiveness.
+They ensure that relationships are clear throughout the text.
+In English, transition words and Korean conjunctions are classified differently.
+However, if you have looked at this topic before, you may have noticed that in many resources for Korean learners, Korean transition words are often referred to as Korean conjunctions.

 -오늘 파티가 있어요. 하지만 가고 싶지 않아.
 “There is a party today, but I don’t want to go.”